 Is anyone, except for the tourists, over 20 there?
 It`s just full of high school students, some cosplayers and fleeters (Japanese for young people who hold just part-time jobs) eating crepes and looking for the latest bargain or trend.
 It`s where they all congregate.
 Everyone goes here, and I mean everyone as it can be seriously crowded.
 If you have a look at the picture gallery, you`ll get an idea of what to expect.
-But don`t take Takeshita-dori seriously, and you might it.
+But don`t take Takeshita-dori seriously, and you might really like it.

 And, one of Takeshita-dori`s little secrets is that there is a famous shrine right behind it, quiet considering where it is located.
 It`s dedicated to Admiral Togo, the hero of the Russo-Japanese war of 1905.
 A very picturesque shrine that even has a museum in it.Once you`re at the top of Takeshita-dori, and JR Harajuku station is just over the road.
 The Yamanote line is there, it loops around central Tokyo so it will take you home or get you close to it probably.
 Anyway, I hope you enjoyed the walk!